Need to talk? Call 1800 882 436.

 Helping your baby grow from 0 to 5 years

-A loving environment can be provided by a single parent or both parents together, or being in a home with extended family members.
+• A loving environment can be given by a single parent or both parents together or being in a home with other family members.

-Babies learn how to better cope with stressful situations later in life if they have been exposed to love and encouragement during childhood, free of angry exchanges and threatening behavior.
+Babies learn how to better cope with stressful situations later in life if they have been exposed to love and encouragement in childhood, free of anger and mean behaviour.

 Birth to 3 months

-Babies communicate by making sounds and crying.
-Responding to their calls for attention encourages the bond between your baby and you, and sets them up for healthy adult relationships.
+Babies communicate by making sounds, so responding to their calls for attention strengthens the bond between you.
+It can also help to set them up for healthy adult relationships.

-It is safe to place your baby on their tummy while they’re awake and you are with them.
-This strengthens their neck and encourages them to use their arms and kick their legs, which assists their physical development.
+It is safe to place your baby on their tummy while they're awake — if you are with them.
+This strengthens their neck and encourages them to use their arms and kick their legs, which helps their physical development.
 But they should always sleep on their backs.

 3 to 9 months

-By now your baby is recognising and learning from the person giving them the most care and loving attention.
+By now your baby can recognise the important people in their life.
+They learn from the person or people who give them the most care and loving attention.

-They will learn to roll over, to move into a sitting position and how to pull their body up to a standing position as they become stronger.
+They will learn to roll over, to move into a sitting position, crawl, and how to pull their body up to a standing position as they become stronger.

-By 6 months, your baby will be starting to eat solid foods and this is the time to establish good eating habits.
-The nutrition your baby receives will set them up for a life of good health.
+By 6 months, your baby will be starting to eat solid foods and this is the time to set up good eating habits.
+The nutrition your baby gets will set them up for a life of good health.

 Babies will smile easily and enjoy being around other people who are happy.
-They enjoy games of peek-a-boo, looking into the mirror and where objects are hidden for them to find.
+They enjoy games of peek-a-boo, looking into the mirror, and looking for hidden objects (for example, hidden in your closed fist).

 9 to 18 months

-Your baby will be curious about everything and will go from being able to crawl to then walk and start to explore.
-You will notice they examine most discoveries by putting them into their mouth.
+Your baby will be curious about everything and will go from crawling to walking and start to explore.
+You will notice they explore most new things by putting them into their mouth.

 1 to 2 years

-Singing and talking with your toddler will help them learn to talk and start learning how to take turns and share with other people.
+Singing and talking with your toddler will help them learn to talk, start learning how to take turns and how to share with other people.

 Inside games for children include singing, making music and dancing.
 Walks outside and ‘working’ in a garden are also fun learning activities.

-Reading books, looking at pictures and playing dress-ups will all develop their reading and storytelling skills.
-Cardboard boxes of any size and shape can be converted to toys and cubby houses.
+Reading books, looking at pictures and playing dress-ups will all help their reading and storytelling skills.
+Cardboard boxes of any size and shape can become toys and cubby houses.

 Toddlers will also be keen to help their carer with chores around the home and respond to encouragement and praise.